 These Are The 5 Best Cars In Rocket League

 What is the best car in Rocket League?
-Phew, a damn difficult question, after all the selection of bodies is really huge and gets even bigger with each new season.
-In the end it is always personal preference which car or which Hitbox suits you best.
-Try to consider not only your own play style, but also your rank.
+Phew, a damn difficult question... after all, the selection of bodies is really huge and gets even bigger with each new season.
+While the list of vehicles is already quite long, you must know that every car fits one of six total categories – they are called Rocket League Hitboxes, and they are extremely important.

-Dominus is a standard Rocket League car and at the same time bears the name of probably the second most popular Hitbox in the game.
+Dominus is one of the best Rocket League cars, and – as you might have guessed – it also bears the name of the second most popular Hitbox in the game.
 Anyone who has already spent a few hours in Rocket League knows how dangerous Power Shots from a Dominus can be.
 Sure, the large turning radius and the flat design take some getting used to...

 “New is always better”... what Barney Stinson preached a few years ago is still true – at least for cars in Rocket League.
 The Fennec is basically the slightly newer and improved version of the Octane.
 It even comes with the same Hitbox, further optimized by Psyonix.

-The only downside the Fennec has over the Octane is that the car feels a bit sluggish and clunky.
+The only downside the Fennec has over the Octane is that the car feels a bit sluggish and clunky – sometimes more like a Merc or Dominus.
 If your gameplay consists mostly of fast-paced action, then the Octane is probably the better choice.
 As a whole, though, the Fennec is still the best car in Rocket League.